-While inflation has averaged about 4% annually over the past 50 years, stocks (as measured by the S&P 500) have returned over 9% annually during the same period.
-Therefore, the "real" (inflation-adjusted) growth rate for stocks has been around 5% per annum.
-Looked at another way, \$10,000 of purchasing power invested at this rate for 18 years would result in around \$24,000 of purchasing power later on.
+While inflation has averaged about 4% annually over the past 50 years, stocks (as measured by the S&P 500 Index) have returned around 10% annually during the same period.
+Therefore, the "real" (inflation-adjusted) growth rate for stocks has been around 6% per annum.
+Looked at another way, \$10,000 of purchasing power invested at this rate over the course of 18 years would result in over \$28,000 of purchasing power later on.
 We can expect the real rate of return on stocks to grow the purchasing power of an investor's savings over time.
 We can also expect that the longer the horizon, the greater the expected growth.
 By investing in stocks, and by starting to save many years before children are college age, parents can expect to afford more college expenses with fewer savings.